Aishagojo/askly/frontend/client/README.md

- askly-chat is therepy web app where it the student aree doing the thinsg therpy are unoversiyy student
+ askly-chat is therepy web app where it the student aree doing the thinsg therpy are unoversiyy student  are happing